 For almost any business, success depends on managing its partnerships.
 But as a business grows, so does its supplier list until, too often, the supplier list becomes unmanageable.
 That’s when you risk not getting enough out of your top suppliers and getting too much (flak) from poor suppliers.

 In a recent webinar, Patrick Connaughton, Senior Research Director at The Hackett Group, and David Hannon, Content Manager for Staples Business Advantage, discussed a strategy that business of any size can use to manage the madness: Supplier Segmentation.
-In a recent webinar, Patrick Connaughton, Senior Research Director at The Hackett Group, and David Hannon, Content Manager for Staples Business Advantage, discussed one method to manage the madness: Supplier Segmentation.

 Here are the 5 W’s (and one H) of supplier segmentation we took away from the experts:

 Supplier segmentation (sometimes referred to as supplier stratification) is the evaluation, identification, and grouping or ordering of your supplier base.
 One best practice is to follow the 80/20 rule: segmentation should be done for the suppliers that make up the top 80% of your spend.
 That usually comes to about 20% of your supply base.
 You’ll also want to include any suppliers that critical to your business, regardless of how much you spend with them.